isomerpages/stb-hlb/_application-guidelines/change-of-hotel-name.md

 for a Certificate of Registration.</p>
 </li>
 <li>
-<p>You will be informed via e-mail if your application has been processed.
+<p>You will be informed via e-mail if your application has been successfully
-Payment is required before the hotel is issued with a Certificate of Registration and Hotel-Keeper's Licence (note: the Hotel-Keeper's Licence is also re-issued as it bears the hotel name).</p>
+processed.
+Payment is required to receive approval for your application and obtain your Certificate of Registration.
+The Hotel-Keeper's Licence will be re-issued as it bears the hotel name.</p>
 </li>
 <li>
-<p>After payment is verified and the application has been approved, you will
+<p>Please note that with effect from 1 January 2025, it is not a requirement
-receive the Certificate and Licence via GoBusiness Licensing.
-Please note that with effect from 1 January 2025, it is not a requirement under the Hotels Licensing Regulations for hotels to display the Certificate and Licence.</p>
+under the Hotels Licensing Regulations for hotels to display the Certificate and Licence.</p>
 </li>
 <li>
 <p>The Hotels Licensing Board reserves the right to prescribe additional